850 SAT Colleges: Best Schools for 850 SAT Score

 Is a 850 SAT Score Good for 2026?

-Yes, a 850 SAT score is considered Below Average.
-Nationally, this performance puts you in the 15th-30th percentile of nearly 2 million annual test-takers.
+A 850 SAT score is considered Very Low — Supportive Pathways Available.
+Nationally, this puts you in the 4th–6th percentile among approximately 1.7 million annual test-takers.

-To help you build a balanced college list, we have analyzed thousands of data points from the Common Data Set (CDS) to categorize the schools below into Reach, Match, and Safety categories specifically for a 850 applicant.
+To help you identify the right college list, our team has analyzed Common Data Set (CDS) submissions from hundreds of US and Canadian universities to categorize schools into Reach, Match, and Safety tiers specifically for a 850 applicant.
+See the full school list below.

 Best Colleges for 850 SAT Score